NBKRedSpy/QM_MouseMoveTransfer/README.md

 Thanks to Discord users Kashmyrr and Raigir for the mod idea.

 # Change Log
+## 1.3.0
+* Added the "move to recycler" functionality.

 ## 1.2.1
 * Fix for the audio incorrectly being muted too much.